-Our restoration project will make Drogo watertight for the first time in its history.
-Without this work, a national treasure will be lost forever.
+We are now well into our 5 year project to make Castle Drogo watertight for the first time in its history.
+Without this work, a national treasure would have been lost forever.

-This will be conservation on a grand scale; the roof area is roughly equivalent to two international football pitches.
-A high-tech roof system, designed by Bauder will be installed.
+The flat roof is roughly equivalent to two international football pitches.
+A high-tech roof system, designed by Bauder is being installed.
 This two layer membrane is designed to cope with the extremes of temperature experienced on Dartmoor.

-We’ll also have to redesign the roof gullies to accommodate the heavy Dartmoor rainfall.
+We have also had to redesign the roof gullies to accommodate the heavy Dartmoor rainfall.

-In order to make the castle walls watertight, the cracked cement pointing will need to be removed and replaced with an improved lime based mortar.
+Repointing; the cracked cement pointing is being removed and replaced with an improved lime based mortar.
 The sheer amount of new pointing required stretches to an impressive 60,000 metres (laid in a line it would stretch all the way from Castle Drogo to Lundy Island).

-In addition some 913 windows containing over 13,000 panes will be cleaned and the lead replaced to stop them leaking.
+In addition some 913 windows containing over 13,000 panes are being cleaned and the lead replaced to stop them leaking.